ItsKris1/ItsKris1/README.md

 ### Welcome to my portfolio! 👋

 I am a junior developer, who specializes in front-end development.
 I have strong fundamentals in HTML, CSS, JavaScript and I have worked with JavaScript frameworks React and Vue.

-I have also worked with Figma, since I can focus on the design only and then put that into code instead of doing two things at once.
+Addition to that I have used Figma to focus on design and HTML & CSS separately.

-Although I specialize in front-end development, this doesn't mean that I don't know anything about the back-end side of development.
-For example in my Forum project I built back-end by myself and in Social-Network I was working closely with the back-end team.
+I may know front-end technologies the best but this doesn't mean I don't know anything about the back-end side.
+I created the back-end by myself in the Forum project and Social-Network required working closely with the back-end team to deliver new features.

 <!--